 There was also concern about what to do about the non-Indian people who already lived in Louisiana.
 They had been French and Spanish citizens.
 There were African-Americans in Louisiana who were not slaves.
 Would all of these people become U.S. citizens?

 Some of these questions were answered with constitutional arguments; others were simply ignored.
 The Senate ratified the treaty of purchase on October 20, 1803 by a vote of 24 to 7.

 Why is this important?
 The Louisiana Purchase doubled the land mass of the United States at the cost of less than three cents (40 cents today) per acre.
 More importantly, the addition of land was accomplished without warfare which was the most common means of expanding a nation’s land base back then.

 This was a huge advance for the young nation.
 There was little money in the U.S. treasury; the army was small; the nation was still facing major internal structural and economic concerns.
 The opponents of the purchase were correct in seeing great problems in the purchase, but President Jefferson also saw great opportunities.
 As Robert Livingston noted when he signed the treaty, the purchase of Louisiana served to place the United States “among the [national] powers of the first rank.”

 The purchase of Louisiana continued the process of enlarging the United States.
-By the end of the 19th century, the land west of the Mississippi was made over into19 states, 3 territories and more than 200 Indian reservations.
-Jefferson’s suggestion that Indian tribes would have to give up hunting and take up agriculture had evolved into a policy that was applied on reservations.
+By the end of the 19th century, the land west of the Mississippi had been divided into 19 states, 3 territories and more than 200 Indian reservations.
+Jefferson’s suggestion that Indian tribes would have to give up hunting and take up agriculture had evolved into a federal policy that led to the establishment of Indian reservations.